-This response code MUST be returned when a server receives a command that cannot be completed due to an internal server error that is not related to the protocol.
-The failure is not transient and will cause other commands to fail as well.
-The server MUST end the active session and close the existing connection. - This response code MUST be returned when a server notes an error when validating client credentials and a server-defined limit on the number of allowable failures has been exceeded.
-The server MUST close the existing connection. - "Session limit exceeded; server closing connection" This response code MUST be returned when a server receives a <login> command, and the command cannot be completed because the client has exceeded a system-defined limit on the number of sessions that the client can establish.
+This response code MUST be returned when a server notes an error when validating client credentials and a server-defined limit on the number of allowable failures has been exceeded.
+The server MUST close the existing connection.

+2502 "Session limit exceeded; server closing connection"

+This response code MUST be returned when a server receives a <login> command and the command cannot be completed because the client has exceeded a system-defined limit on the number of sessions that the client can establish.
 It might be possible to establish a session by ending existing unused sessions and closing inactive connections.